 The instantiation and use of the parser is pretty straightforward.
-First you need to get the JSON content as a String, and then create a org.json.me.JSONObject instance with the string.
+First you need to get the JSON content as a String , and then create a JSONObject instance with the string.
 If the string content is a valid JSON content, you should have an workable JSONObject to browse.